What Is Generative AI Consulting?

 For regulated and high-sensitivity enterprises, deploying generative AI on-premises or air-gapped is not a niche IT preference — it is the strategy decision that unblocks scaling.
 When data never leaves your environment, the data-exposure objection that kills most regulated-industry pilots disappears, and security, legal, and compliance teams can approve production rollout.

 This is the wedge generic SEO advice misses.
 The MIT and McKinsey data show that pilots stall on trust and data exposure; an on-prem or air-gapped architecture removes that blocker structurally rather than papering over it with cloud DLP add-ons.
+It is also what the market is asking for: NTT DATA's 2026 research finds that more than 95% of organizations consider private or sovereign AI important to their strategy — a mandate, not a niche preference.

 Iternal's product line is built precisely for this strategy: